datavis-tech/reactive-model/README.md

 This function may only be invoked after invoking `model.finalize()`.

-Internally, `setState()` sets public properties to the specified values via their getter-setters, causing the changes to be propagated through all reactive functions that depend on them.
+Internally, `setState()` sets public properties to the specified values via their reactive-properties, causing the changes to be propagated through all reactive functions that depend on them.

 ## Glossary